 \section{Introduction}

-Large Language Models (LLMs) have achieved remarkable success across a vast range of natural language processing tasks \citep{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2302-13971,DBLP:journals/corr/abs-2303-08774}.
-Yet, their internal operations remain largely opaque, motivating the field of mechanistic interpretability, which seeks to reverse-engineer these ``black boxes'' into understandable circuits and algorithms \citep{olah2020zoom,DBLP:conf/iclr/NandaCLSS23,DBLP:conf/nips/ConmyMLHG23}.
-The ultimate goal is to achieve a circuit-level understanding where individual components like neurons and attention heads are mapped to specific algorithmic roles \citep{elhage2021mathematical,DBLP:conf/nips/ConmyMLHG23}.
+Large Language Models (LLMs) have achieved remarkable success across a vast range of natural language processing tasks \citep{DBLP:journals/corr/abs-2601-03267, DBLP:journals/corr/abs-2503-19786, DBLP:journals/corr/abs-2512-02556, DBLP:journals/corr/abs-2407-21783, DBLP:journals/corr/abs-2505-09388, DBLP:journals/corr/abs-2601-08584}.
+Yet, their internal operations remain largely opaque, motivating the field of mechanistic interpretability, which seeks to reverse-engineer these ``black boxes'' into understandable circuits and algorithms \citep{olah2020zoom,DBLP:conf/iclr/NandaCLSS23,cammarata2020thread}.
+Its ultimate goal is to achieve a circuit-level understanding where individual components like neurons and attention heads are mapped to specific algorithmic roles~\citep{elhage2021mathematical,DBLP:conf/nips/ConmyMLHG23}.
 However, the immense scale, residual connections, and non-linearities of modern LLMs present significant challenges to this endeavor.

-To navigate this complexity, researchers often start with simplified or ``toy'' models as controlled environments for developing and validating interpretability tools \citep{DBLP:conf/emnlp/GevaSBL21,DBLP:conf/iclr/WangVCSS23,DBLP:conf/iclr/NandaCLSS23}.
+To navigate this complexity, researchers often start with simplified or ``toy'' models as controlled environments for developing and validating interpretability tools \citep{geva-etal-2021-transformer,DBLP:conf/iclr/NandaCLSS23,DBLP:journals/corr/abs-2209-10652,DBLP:conf/icml/ChughtaiCN23,heimersheim2023circuit,DBLP:journals/tmlr/FurutaMIM24}.
 By training models on constrained, synthetic objectives, we can reduce confounding variables from complex linguistic structures and discover core computational mechanisms in a cleaner setting.

-A common approach to understanding these models involves analyzing pre-trained transformers~\citep{DBLP:conf/nips/VaswaniSPUJGKP17} on specific tasks they can perform \citep{DBLP:conf/acl/BrinkmannSLSB24,DBLP:journals/tmlr/BereskaG24}. \citet{DBLP:conf/iclr/WangVCSS23} introduced the Indirect Object Identification (IOI) task as a benchmark for studying such capabilities.
-In a typical IOI sentence, an initial dependent clause introduces two names (a subject, \textit{S}, and an indirect object, \textit{IO}), and the main clause repeats the subject.
-The task is to predict the \textit{IO} as the final token. \citet{DBLP:conf/iclr/WangVCSS23} showed that GPT-2 small \citep{radford2019language} implements IOI through a multi-hop attention circuit involving distinct classes of heads.
-However, this mechanism arises within a model pretrained for next-token prediction on natural text---an inherently complex optimization setting.
+A common approach to understanding these models involves analyzing pre-trained transformers~\citep{DBLP:conf/nips/VaswaniSPUJGKP17} on specific tasks they can perform \citep{brinkmann-etal-2024-mechanistic,DBLP:journals/tmlr/BereskaG24}.
+To investigate these capabilities, we focus on the Indirect Object Identification (IOI) task. \citet{DBLP:conf/iclr/WangVCSS23} showed that GPT-2 small~\citep{radford2019language} implements IOI through a multi-hop attention circuit involving distinct classes of heads.
+However, this mechanism arises within a model pretrained for next-token prediction on natural text, which is an inherently complex optimization setting.